Substance Abuse and Addiction Treatment Resources in Waterbury

 Outpatient Treatment Programs

 Outpatient programs are generally only successful when a patient has a safe and stable home environment.
 This is a good option for someone who is already in recovery and attempting to maintain a normal working and family life.
 The programs usually involve convenient care sessions scheduled around regular commitments, so patients get the care they need without having to put their lives on hold.
-Outpatient drug rehab in Waterbury, CT is best suited for individuals with very strong support structures of good friends and family members.
+Outpatient drug rehab is best suited for individuals with very strong support structures of good friends and family members.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.